 The right side of the kitchen has a small counter-top, which sits over another shelf, where we keep our plates, pans, bowls, tupperware, and anything else that doesn't fit on the other shelves.

 And now to the middle portion.
 The Germans are masters of space conservation, as can be seen in the photograph below (left).
 On the left side, we've got a single sink, which sits over a cupboard used for garbage and cleaning supplies.
 To the right of this, we've got two stovetop burners (both electric - much to my dismay), which sit atop the fridge.
-That's right, fellow Amis, the fridge is
+That's right, fellow Amis, the fridge is indeed that small.

 So that's what Mama Griff has to work with.
 It's not much, but it's enough to prepare some tasty meals, descriptions of which are soon to come!